LinardFernandes/E-Pharmacy-Website/README.md

 - **User Registration**: Allows new users to register by providing their username, email, password, and address.
 - **User Login**: Existing users can log in to their account using their credentials.
 - **Change Password**: Users can change their password if they forget it by providing their email and username.
-- **Product Display**: The application displays a list of products fetched from a MySQL database.
+- **Product Display**: The website displays a list of products fetched from a MySQL database.
 - **Add to Cart**: Users can add products to their cart by selecting the quantity.
 - **Cart Persistence**: The quantity selected for each product is saved and persisted even after reloading the page.